simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 4. **Scripting Languages**: These languages are interpreted rather than compiled, allowing for rapid development and prototyping.
 They are often used for tasks such as web development and automation.
 Examples include Python and JavaScript.

 5. **Markup Languages**: These languages are used to define the structure and presentation of documents.
-They are not programming languages in the traditional sense but are essential for web development.
+They aren't programming languages in the traditional sense but are essential for web development.
 Examples include HTML and XML.

 Each type of coding language has its own strengths and weaknesses, and the choice of language depends on the specific requirements of the project.